How to Enable Remote Desktop Connection in Windows 10

 By default, remote desktop connection is disabled and blocked by the windows firewall in windows 10.
 In this tutorial we are going to learn how to enable remote desktop connection in Windows 10 Operating System.

-- Open remote Settings - Click on the remote settings link on the left to to open remote settings window.
+- Open Remote Desktop Settings - Click on the Remote desktop link on the left to open remote Settings window.

-- Allow Remote Connections - Under the remote desktop section, select the radio button, allow remote connections to this computer and click OK.
+- Allow Remote Connections - Under the remote desktop section, Turn "Enable Remote Desktop" on, and then choose Confirm.

 Enable remote desktop connection from Windows Firewall

-- Open Windows Firewall - Right Click on the Windows start button and select Control Panel.
-From the Control Panel Go to Systems Settings > Windows Firewall
+- Open Windows Firewall (Start button > Windows System > Control Panel) - From the Control Panel Go to Systems and Security > Windows Defender Firewall.

-This way you can access your Microsoft windows desktop from any operating system or from any device using a RDP Client.
+This way you can access your Microsoft Windows desktop from any operating system or from any device using an RDP Client.